 You Have a Limited Time to Act

 If you were injured or lost a loved one in a car accident, you may not have a long time to pursue financial recovery for your losses.
-Per Florida Statute § 95.11, injured parties have four years to file a lawsuit.
+Per Florida Statute § 95.11, injured parties have two years to file a lawsuit.
 However, certain situations may allow for extensions.

 Call Chalik & Chalik Injury Lawyers Today